 These gluten-free snack bars are made with wholesome ingredients and are great for after-school snacking or can be a healthy lunch box treat.
 To make them nut-free, simply use sunflower seed butter in place of the peanut butter.

 - Prep Time: 5 minutes

 - 2 cups rolled oats

-- 1 cup shredded apple (one medium apple)
+- 1 cup shredded/grated apple (one large apple)

 - 1/4 cup peanut butter